Do you know there is such a thing as a white boy haircut?

 This haircut is similar to a crew cut.
 However, it also has a noticeable difference such as the fact that the top is cut much shorter and the sides are faded higher.
 If you have male pattern balding, this cut will look great on you.
 It looks clean and somehow makes your bald spots unnoticeable.

 Also, buzz cuts work great with beards.
 This means that if you have facial hair, you might want to consider this.
-It may also be a great idea to invest in premium balding clippers if you want to cut your hair at home.

 The French crop is a good option to pick if you have thick hair and you would like to have a bit of hair that you can style in various ways.
 The back and sides are cut short, but not faded.
 You will be leaving a bit of a fringe.
 This works in giving the top more volume.